alexiacw11/alexiacw11.github.io/sample_page2.md

 The most difficult visualization to create was the Gantt chart because of the requirements.
 I used the Ganntrify package which you can find here (https://github.com/giocomai/ganttrify).
 This package was a great starting point, but ultimately didn’t have all the functionality I needed.
 For instance, it would color a project and it’s subsequent points all the same color.
 Also, you could only put labels on those later points, not on the actual project itself.
 This required me to get creative, you can reference the code here(insert Gantt chart link).

-My team takes branding very seriously, so I was told to get the visual as close as I could to done.
-The Communications team would finish up so the branding was aligned and looked perfect in the annual report.
-Below are my visualizations and if you would like to see the final product on the annual report, please take a look at it here (https://aal.mil/assets/files/pdf/aal-performance-report-2025.pdf).
+Branding is taken seriously at AAL!
+I was told to get the visual as close as I could to done and the communications team would finish up so the branding was aligned and looked perfect.
+If you would like to see the final product in the annual report, please take a look at it here (https://aal.mil/assets/files/pdf/aal-performance-report-2025.pdf).
+Below are the visualizations I passed over to the comms team.

 Maybe just show the finished visualizations with a brief description and have links to each individual thing..

 ### Code after to analyze the SXSW event
 During SXSW AAL had open and scheduled office hours.
 Here (linkhere) is some code I used to analyze our data.
 Please keep in mind I cannot reveal the actual results of this event.